-The most common continuation is 3…a6 4.Ba4 Nf6 5.d3, when white has a slight advantage due to his better development and control of the center of the board.
+The most common continuation is 3…a6 4.Ba4 Nf6 5.d3, which gives White a slight advantage due to better development and control of the center of the board.

-However, black has many different ways to defend themselves, so it’s important to be familiar with some of the main challenges to it.
+However, Black has many different defenses available, so it’s important to be familiar with the main challenges and variations of the Ruy Lopez.

-It’s not only popular with beginners but has been used by numerous world champions and top players over the years.
+This opening is not only popular among beginners but it has also been used by numerous world champions and top players over the years.